MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 3. Go to the **Office 365 admin center****** > .

-4. In the **Skype for Business admin center**, in the left navigation go to dial-in conferencingMicrosoft bridge settings.
+4. In the Skype for Business admin center, in the left navigation go to dial-in conferencingMicrosoft bridge settings.

   - **Enable meeting entry and exit notifications to be turned on** This is selected by default.
 However if you uncheck it, users that have already joined the meeting by default won't be notified when someone enters or leaves the meeting.